ProgramRepair/experiments-infrastructure/README.md

 up when the test cache is saved, but isn't usually worth doing.
 At least, we rarely do it for CGenProg.

-## Actually creating those scripts for a set of experiments
+## Actually creating those scripts for a set of experiments, creating the VMs,
+   copying over, launching, etc.

 The script experiment.py is the main driver.
 It takes a few explicit command-line options, all of which are optional.